IBMStreams/sample.edge-app-control/README.md

 ## Prerequisite steps that are needed prior to trying this sample

 1. [Install IBM Cloud Pak for Data (CPD) 3.0.1](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/install/install.html)
-    - Gather the following information
+    - Gather the following information for use in this scenario
         - **_web client URL_**: This is the URL used to access the IBM Cloud Pak for Data environment in your browser.
 It should be of the form: https://HOST:PORT (e.g., https://123.45.67.89:12345).
         - **_credentials_**
         : These are the credentials (username and password) used to log in to the IBM Cloud Pak for Data environment in your browser.
         - **_version_**: You can find the version number in the About section after logging in to the IBM Cloud Pak for Data environment in your browser.

 2. [Install IBM Edge Analytics beta service on CPD](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.0.1/svc-edge/install.html) and [setup edge systems](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.0.1/svc-edge/admin.html)
-    - Gather the credentials (root password) for Edge nodes
+    - Gather the credentials (root password) for Edge nodes for use in this sample

 3. [Install IBM Streams 5.4.0 service on CPD](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/svc/streams/install-intro.html)